Ultra-high-definition television: 2018

 In June 2018, fuboTV broadcast the 2018 FIFA World Cup live in 4K and HDR10 becoming the first OTT streaming service to do so.
 Quarter, Semi and Final matches were available on many popular streaming devices including Apple TV, Chromecast Ultra, Fire TV, Roku and Android TVs.
 Content was streamed at 60 frames per second using HLS and DASH.
 Video was sent in fragmented MP4 containers delivering HEVC encoded video.

 On December 1, 2018, NHK launched BS8K, a broadcast channel transmitting at 8K resolution.

 2019

+In February 25, 2019 at the event of 2019 Mobile World Congress, Sony announced the Xperia 1, the first smartphone featuring a ultrawide 21:9 aspect ratio 4K HDR OLED display (with a resolution of 3840 × 1644), which would be released on May 30, 2019.